frankc60/clrlg/README.md

 let c = new clrlg();
 ```

-Output from anywhere in your code.
+Now output from anywhere in your code.
 ```
 c.lg("default color output");
 ```